Whitehall on Lady’s Island

 Image from the Beaufort Civic Master Plan, adopted 2014.

-Whitehall, undeveloped now, is a logical growth area for the City.
-Whitehall’s location, along the water and close to downtown, is well suited for TND, but past development proposals for this property have been hotly contested.
+Whitehall is a logical growth area for the City.
+Whitehall’s location, along the water and close to downtown, is well suited for growth, but past development proposals for this property have been hotly contested.

 What is similar to Whitehall?
 Click here to see similar developments that have components of traditional neighborhoods.

 We asked planning commission members to ensure the proposed development plan for Whitehall adheres to the goals of the Beaufort Civic Master Plan and Beaufort Code.
 We will continue to ask that developers:

 - Facilitate bicycle and pedestrian access to surrounding areas (downtown, Woods Bridge, Beaufort High School, Factory Creek waterfront),